ros2-gbp/fastrtps-release/roadmap.md

 Disclaimer:

-* This section has been last updated in December 2022.
+* This section has been last updated in May 2020.
   Please take into account its content could be obsolete.

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated into the following minor release of the product:
+The following list of features are planned to be addressed in the short term, and incorporated into the coming release(s) of the product:

-* Complete support for dynamic network interfaces
-* Secure Discovery Server
-* XML generation tool
-* DomainParticipant DDS API implementation:
+* Full compliance with DDS minimum-profile
-    - `DomainParticipant::ignore_participant`
-    - `DomainParticipant::ignore_topic`
-    - `DomainParticipant::ignore_publication`
-    - `DomainParticipant::ignore_subscription`
+* Support of DDS-RPC Enhanced Discovery Mechanism

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

-* Support for Time-based filter QoS
-* Service aware DataWriter
-* DDS-XTypes 1.3
+* Localhost zero-copy delivery
+* DDS x-types 1.2

 ## Long term